-This is a guest post from Brittany.
+This is a guest post from my friend Brittany.
 She is an elementary teacher in the Indianapolis area who has a HUGE heart for Kenya.

 I close my eyes tonight and I let the memories wash over me.
 I haven’t allowed myself to do this in so long.
 I’ve locked the memories up and tucked them away in a safe place.
 They try to creep out from time to time.
 It usually hits me when I least expect it.
 Something will trigger my memories.
 Tonight it was something as simple as the song “Ring Around the Rosie.”
 Suddenly I am there again.
 Holding the hands of little children, hearing their voices sing the song, and seeing the joy and laughter on their faces.
 It brings a smile to my face and a pain to my heart.
 I long to be there again.
 To hold those little hands.
 To hear their joyful voices.
 To see the laughter in their eyes.
 So tonight, instead of pushing this memory back into the recesses of my mind, I let it come forward and I let the rest of the memories come.
 The faces, the sights, the smells, the noises, they all come flooding back.
 For a moment I feel like I’m there again, until I open my eyes again and reality welcomes me back like a cold splash of water in the face.
 I’m not there anymore.
 It’s six months since we returned and those memories seem as far away as the distance from Indiana to Kenya.